robertkuhar/clj-brave-and-true/doc/CH03_Notes.md

 `(source xxx)` is useful too if you want to see the source of a function.

+Also "Clojure Cheetsheet" http://clojure.org/api/cheatsheet for figuring out all the strange literal things.

 ### Leading Questions

 * Then a clojure guy tells you to map over a collection, what's he saying? (p 49)